 Of important note, San Carlos is also a city of artists.
 San Carlos has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape San Carlos’s character.

 San Carlos is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in San Carlos is English.
 Other important languages spoken here include Spanish and Chinese.